-- Expiry date changes are becoming increasingly frequent because of the increasing dominance of biologics over chemical based products such as pills with longer and far less fluctuant expiry dates.
+The area for an expiry date may therefore require additional space on your packaging to account for potential changes during the clinical trial process.
+Expiry date changes are becoming increasingly frequent because of the increasing dominance of biologics over chemical-based products such as pills, which would have longer and more stable expiry dates.

 About the author